sidias/jaggery2/README.md

 jaggery2
 ========
-ReInvented version of jaggery2.jaggery two behaves with pure javaScript only.All java classes were written in java were rewritten with javaScript
+Re-invented version of Jaggery2.
+Jaggery2 behaves with pure JavaScript only.
+All java classes were rewritten with JavaScript.